GES-compchem/GES-comp-echem/docs/intro.md

 Getting started 💡
 ^^^

-A quick tour covering the library installation and its basic operation.
+A quick tour covering the library installation and some basic operation.
 :::

 :::{grid-item-card}